LispCookbook/cl-cookbook/README.md

 When adding new content, please ensure it renders properly.

-There are two ways to do this:
+There are three ways to do this:

+### Install Jekyll system-wide

 The first option is to install [Jekyll][jekyll] globally and to run `jekyll serve` in a folder where this repository was checked out.

 Then open `http://127.0.0.1:4000/cl-cookbook/` (the last `/` is important).

+### Install system locally using Ruby gems

 Another option is to install the Jekyll version of this repository locally with Ruby gems.
 Since bundler 1.17.3 requires Ruby 2.5 that is rather old, it is recommended to install it using rbenv: